RecipesLearn

 To me, hardwood smoke for jerky is tertiary because it’s just another ingredient that I’m trying to exploit.

-In terms of the amount to use, typically I stick to 3-4 cherry wood chips every 45-60 minutes for 2 hours.
+Typically I stick to 3-4 cherry wood chips every 45-60 minutes for 2 hours.

 I then finish the beef jerky without any smoke until has the “spider webbing” I reference in this article.